Home Blog 10 Books for Every MBA Student’s Reading List

 1. “The Hard Thing About Hard Things” by Ben Horowitz

 Ben Horowitz is a rap fan and co-founder of one of Silicon Valley’s most successful venture capital firms, Andreeson Horowitz.
 He’s had different seats around the table—founder, buyer, investor—for some of the tech world’s most famous success stories.
-Asserting that there is no formula for dealing with crises and setbacks, Horowitz offers lessons from his career about navigating hard situations when things don’t go as planned.
+This book was immediately hailed as a classic among business books and has stayed on MBA students' must-read lists for over a decade.
+In it, Horowitz asserts that there is no formula for dealing with crises and setbacks and offers lessons from his career about navigating hard situations when things don’t go as planned.

 2. “Scaling Up Excellence” by Robert I. Sutton and Huggy Rao

-In “Scaling Up Excellence,” two Stanford Organizational Behavior professors investigate a question that repeatedly arose while they were researching other topics.
-What they learned about building corporate culture that nourishes excellence rather than stifling it is widely applicable and well-supported with research and case studies.
+In “Scaling Up Excellence,” two Stanford Organizational Behavior professors investigate a question that repeatedly arose while researching other topics.
+What they learned about building a corporate culture that nourishes excellence rather than stifling it is widely applicable and well-supported with research and case studies.

 The late Clayton M. Christensen was a professor of business administration at Harvard Business School and a consultant who developed the theory of disruptive innovation.
-He first published this book, widely regarded as a business classic, in 1997.
-Now in its third edition and occupying the third position on our MBA reading list, “The Innovator’s Dilemma” explores the questions of why success is difficult to sustain and whether successful innovation can be systematized.
+He first published this book, the third entry on our MBA reading list and widely regarded as a business classic, in 1997.
+Most recently reprinted in 2016 and available in electronic formats, "The Innovator’s Dilemma” explores why success is difficult to sustain and whether successful innovation can be systematized.

 4. “Thinking Fast and Slow” by Daniel Kahneman

-Psychologist Daniel Kahneman won the 2002 Nobel Prize in Economic Sciences for his synthesis of research and theories about economics and decision making.
+Psychologist Daniel Kahneman won the 2002 Nobel Prize in Economic Sciences for his synthesis of research and theories about economics and decision-making.
 He went on to become a bestselling author with the publication of “Thinking Fast and Slow” in 2011.
-This landmark book belongs on any MBA reading list for the highly readable and elegant distillation of research relevant to any aspect of business.
+This landmark book is available in over 35 languages.
+"Thinking Fast and Slow" belongs on any MBA reading list for the highly readable and elegant distillation of research about human nature and thought processes relevant to any aspect of business.

 5. “Blue Ocean Strategy” by W. Chan Kim and Renée Mauborgne